 BatchCommand.close() if the parameter

-BatchedCommand can process a list of multiple commands at once, but it will collect all answers before returning a result.
-That means, if you send 1000 commands,
+BatchedCommand can process a list of multiple requests at once, but it will collect all answers before returning a result.
+That means, if you send 1000 requests,

 BatchedCommand will return after having received 1000 responses.

 BatchedCommand (which it actually doesn’t have to be, it just adds git-annex specific parameters to the command and sets a specific output handler).